What is this place?

-In 2007, Vera moved into a hot new venue at the Seattle Center with more room for shows, gallery shows, silkscreening, audio training, and other classes.
+In 2007, Vera moved into a hot new (now new-ish) venue at the Seattle Center with more room for shows, gallery shows, silkscreening, audio training, and other classes.
 You can find out about our different classes by visiting the Classes page.

 Vera books concerts of all kinds, holds classes throughout the week, hosts the Ver(a)rt gallery, runs a community silkscreen program, and trains Seattle’s future sound engineers.
 All this is done through the hard work of volunteers (mostly ages 12-24, but open to anyone regardless of age), members, and our board of directors, who guide a minimal yet diligent staff.
 Vera consistently maintains our mission to provide a drug-and alcohol-free venue.

 How do I book a band at Vera?

 If you are a booking agent or want your band to play at The Vera Project, reach out to Booking@theveraproject.org.
 If you’re a local artist looking to play at VERA for the first time, the best way make it happen is to reach out to and/or join our Veracity committee.

 Volunteer!
 Vera is possible because of people who donate their time and energy.
 Volunteering at Vera begins with a Volunteer Orientation.
 You can also become a member of The Vera Project.
 Visit our Membership page to find out how to do this.

 When is the next volunteer orientation?

 Going to an orientation is the first step towards volunteering at Vera.
 Learn more at Get Involved.

 Classes are in full swing, including sound and silkscreen.
 Check out this page for more info: Classes

 Is VERA wheelchair accessible?
 Is there designated wheelchair/accessible seating?